BISI

 Compared to BISI v2 the formula to calculate a BISI-score has been adjusted by placing the Indicator Value (IVi; an indicator species specific weight factor) outside the log-term.
 Additionally the IVi-values have been reduced to half of the original value in case the IVi was less than 1.
 Both adjustments lead to more emphasis on the most indicative species in the assessment results and are particularly meant to achieve more distinction between the specific assessments to improve detectability of possible pressures leading to the observed quality status or – development as indicated by the BISI and/or indicating possible consequences of observed quality status or – developments with regards to ecological functioning.
 As the formula has been changed this had consequences for the calculation of the pooled standard deviation as well; which has been adjusted accordingly.

 At the moment BISI v3 has been applied for assessment of the benthic habitat quality status (D6C5) with regards to the Dutch Marine Strategy part 1 (EU MSFD Article 8 reporting 2024).
 Factsheets are currently in public consultation and being finalized.
-The assessment results as being reported in the Dutch Marine Strategy and described in detail in a background report will soon be shared here:
+The assessment results as being reported in the Dutch Marine Strategy are described in detail in a background report:

 • Wijnhoven, S. (2023e).
 Beoordeling kwaliteitstoestand Nederlandse deel Noordzee op basis van de Benthische Indicator Soorten Index (BISI).
 Toestand en ontwikkelingen van benthische habitats en HR-/KRM-gebieden gedurende 2016-2021 in vergelijking tot voorgaande jaren.
 Ecoauthor Report Series 2023 – 02, Heinkenszand, the Netherlands.